 Ibrahim khan Zahiraddole (1240,1218EC) was the Kerman governor in the Fatalishah era.
-He attempted to build worthy buildings in the city center near Ganjalikhan complex, includes the Gheisarie bazaar, bath, water reservoir, and school.
+He attempted to build worthy buildings in the city center near the Ganj ali khan complex, including the Gheisarie bazaar, bath, water reservoir, and school.

 Ibrahim khan School

-In the center of Kerman, there is a beautiful and large school with the name of Ibrahimkhan School.
-This school located inside the Gheysarieh bazaar in the north of the old bazaar and Gangalikhan square.
+In the center of Kerman, there is a beautiful and large school name Ibrahimkhan School.
+This school is located inside the Gheysarieh bazaar in the north of the old bazaar and Gangalikhan square.
 The building includes a royal pavilion, an altar, a balcony, and some stalls around.
-The inside decorations include Seven color tile with the painting of flowers and bushes, vases, painting decorations, and stucco.
-There is also the highest and the most beautiful Kerman louver shows off at this school.
-The eastern balcony and o’clock tower of this school have beautiful tile working and landscape.
+The inside decorations include Seven color tiles with the painting of flowers and bushes, vases, painting decorations, and stucco.
+There is also the highest and the most beautiful Kerman louver shown off at this school.
+The eastern balcony and o’clock tower of this school have beautiful tiles work and landscapes.

 Ibrahim khan bath

 Mohammad Ismaeel khan Noori Esfandiary entitled to Vakilalmolk has been the governor of Kerman since 1275EC.
-During his governing many buildings constructed and reconstructed, such as the Vakil complex that include: bazaar, bath, caravansary, and mosque, in 1282EC with his and his son’s order (Mortaza Gholikhane Vakilalmolk sani).
+During his governance, many buildings were constructed and reconstructed, such as the Vakil complex which includes: a bazaar, bath, caravansary, and mosque, in 1282EC with his and his son’s order (Mortaza Gholikhane Vakilalmolk sani).

 Vakil public bath

-At the end of Ekhteiari bazaar, there is the Vakil complex and bazaar, this bazaar is so beautiful and corresponding to Iranian bazaar to take long, each trade part is located in a special place.
+At the end of the Ekhteiari bazaar, there is the Vakil complex and bazaar, this bazaar is so beautiful and corresponds to the Iranian bazaar to take a long, each trade part is located in a special place.